mendersoftware/mender-docs/01.Get-started/05.Monitor/docs.md

 ```bash
 sudo mender-monitorctl create service mender-connect systemd
 ```

+ToDo: Check https://northerntech.atlassian.net/browse/MEN-6559 as after deleting the service you can not create a new one from this subsystem

 This command creates a file in `/etc/mender-monitor/monitor.d/available` with the details of the server name and type to check: